p-j/meteor-gravatar/README.md

 Usage
 -----

-The following method under the `Gravatar` namespace will now be available on **both the client and server**:
+The following methods under the `Gravatar` namespace will be available on **both the client and server**:

-`cleanString(string)` : Remove starting and trailing whitespaces and lowercase the input string
+* `cleanString(string)`: Remove starting and trailing whitespaces and lowercase the input string

-`isHash(string)` : check if a string match the MD5 form : 32 chars string containing letters from `a` to `f` and digits from `0` to `9`
+* `isHash(string)`: check if a string matches the MD5 format: 32 chars string containing letters from `a` to `f` and digits from `0` to `9`

-`hash(string)` : takes an input and run it through [`CryptoJS.MD5`](https://github.com/p-j/meteor-crypto-md5) to get the MD5 Hash back.
+* `hash(string)`: takes an input and runs it through [`CryptoJS.MD5`](https://github.com/p-j/meteor-crypto-md5) to get the MD5 hash back.

-`imageUrl(string, object)` : will provide the url for the avatar, given an email or an md5 hash and a set of options to be passed to the [Gravatar API](https://en.gravatar.com/site/implement/images/).
+* `imageUrl(string, object)`: computes the URL for the avatar, given an email or an MD5 hash and a set of options to be passed to the [Gravatar API](https://en.gravatar.com/site/implement/images/).

 See the [documented code](https://github.com/p-j/meteor-gravatar/blob/master/gravatar.js) for more details.

-See the [test file](https://github.com/p-j/meteor-gravatar/blob/master/tests/tests.js) for more example of input -> output.
+See the [test file](https://github.com/p-j/meteor-gravatar/blob/master/tests/tests.js) for more examples of input -> output.

 Example
 -------